calidan-x/summer-site/docs/fundamentals/injection.md

 # Injection

 Classes marked with **@Injectable** or **@Service** will be auto-collected by Summer.<br/>

-**@Inject** can help inject the instance into the property.
+:::info

-:::note
+Summer injects Injectable/Service instances automatically (without writing any decorator).<br/>
-All injectable class instances are singletons
+All injectable class instances are singletons.
 :::

 ### Injection Decorators / API